MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ksetup-dumpstate.md

 Displays the current state of realm settings for all realms that are defined on the computer.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax